silveredgold/beta-protection/docs/guide/installation.md

 - `scripting`: Chrome requires this permission so we can inject styles and scripts into tabs.
 This is used for two things:
   - Styling: Since page lifecycles are complicated, the short version is that we add some global CSS styles to hide uncensored images while we process them
   - Subliminals: If you have subliminal messages enabled, the styles and logic for them are injected into each tab
-- `notifications`: Only used for the update checker, to notify you when there's an update available.
-This is needed since Chrome only auto-updates extensions from the Chrome Web Store, not locally installed ones
+- `notifications`: Only used for the update checker, to notify you when there's an update available, or for breaking changes.
+This is needed since Chrome only auto-updates extensions from the Chrome Web Store, not locally installed ones.
 - `alarms`: Due to changes in the Chrome extension API, this is now the only way to reliably perform tasks on a regular basis, so Beta Protection uses them for a few "utility" tasks.

 > As always, if you're worried about what Beta Protection is doing or how it works, you can always check the full source [on GitHub](https://github.com/silveredgold/beta-protection).